Racing community takes the wheel after a racer’s gear was stolen

 WICHITA, Kan.
-(KSNW)-More than a thousand dollars gone after a thief takes off with dirt drag racers equipment, leaving him in the dust.
+(KSNW) – More than a $1,000 gone after a thief takes off with dirt drag racers equipment leaving him in the dust.

 The racing community is coming together to restart his engine.